-NOTE: some guitar amplifiers may not work with the Omni 20+ depending on their power requirements, so please check your amp’s specifications to make sure that the require wattage does not exceed the output of your Omnicharge power bank.
+NOTE: some guitar amplifiers may not work with the Omni 20+ depending on their power requirements, so please check your amp’s specifications to make sure that the required wattage does not exceed the output of your Omnicharge power bank.

-Omnicharge claims that its powerbank can easily power each of the below devices for a minimum of 5 hours, and based on our own testing we can confirm that this is accurate.
+Omnicharge claims that its power bank can easily power each of the below devices for a minimum of 5 hours, and based on our own testing we can confirm that this is accurate.
 The Omni 20+ had no problems powering our digital keyboard, drum kit and other office gear for hours on end.
-However, it was unable to power our Marshall bluetooth speaker, which requires 250W of power.
+However, it was unable to power our Marshall Bluetooth speaker, which requires 250W of power.
 Therefore, we highly recommend verifying that your instrument or equipment is supported before purchasing an Omnicharge device.

 Omnicharge officially supports the following devices:

-Omnicharge’s new powerbanks are an excellent way to ensure that your power needs are met on the go.
+Omnicharge’s new power banks are an excellent way to ensure that your power needs are met on the go.
 If you are a busker, gigging keyboardist/drummer or anyone who uses a lot of portable devices on the go, we would not hesitate to recommend this device to you.